What's holding you back?

-This 5-part video/essay boxset is the perfect solution for all of you "overthinkers" out there who have finally decided to put all that brainpower to better use-- and live up to your artistic potential.
+This 6-part video/essay boxset is the perfect solution for all of you "overthinkers" out there who have finally decided to put your brainpower to better use.
+It's time to live up to your artistic potential.

 ⬆︎ Stop overthinking...
 Instead, listen to this 'Make Art Not Content' Podcast. ⬆︎

 I love the little imperfections, like the occasional bits of microphone hiss, or the yelling and police sirens leaking in from outside.
 Most educational videos take place in "Take-22" land, a wonderful bubble of unreality where all problems and rough edges have been systematically worn down, which makes them useless as standalone documents of a moment-- or as pieces of art.
 With the LNPTV videos, I’m excited to show them to non-photographically minded people because, in addition to being incredibly informative, they’re also little documentaries, shot and edited with the flair of films.

 - Dean, Filmmaker (A Place Where Wi-fi Dare Not Venture), Mystery School Student